siduction/sidu-manual/data/de/0209-no-gui-burn_de.md

 ~~~
 $ wodim -checkdrive
 Device was not specified.
-Trying to find an appropriate drive...
+Trying to find an [...] drive...
 Detected CD-R drive: /dev/sr0
 [...]
 Vendor_info    : 'HL-DT-ST'